Contact us now

 • Morning: Depart Hanoi early (around 7:00-8:00 AM) to reach Ninh Binh by mid-morning.
 The journey takes approximately 1-2 hours by car or bus.
 Upon arrival, head to the Trang An Scenic Landscape Complex around 10:30 AM.
 This timing helps you avoid the larger morning tour groups.
 Enjoy a 2-3 hour boat journey through the complex’s caves, waterways, and temple stops.
 The clear April skies create perfect conditions for photography, and the moderate temperatures make the boat ride comfortable.

 • Late afternoon: After a light lunch at one of the local restaurants near Trang An, visit Bai Dinh Pagoda, the largest Buddhist complex in Vietnam.
-April’s pleasant weather makes exploring this extensive site much more enjoyable than during summer months.
+April’s pleasant weather makes exploring this extensive site much more enjoyable than during the summer months.

 • Evening: Return to your accommodation for some relaxation time before dinner.
 Many homestays in the area offer delicious meals featuring local specialties like mountain goat, com cham (local rice), and river fish.